f4b6a3/ulid-creator/README.md

 # ULID Creator

-A Java library for generating [ULIDs](https://github.com/ulid/spec).
+A Java library for generating [ULIDs](https://github.com/ulid/spec) (Universally Unique Lexicographically Sortable Identifier).

 * Generated in lexicographical order;
 * Can be stored as a UUID/GUID;